Input-Feedforward-Passivity-Based Distributed Optimization Over Jointly Connected Balanced Digraphs: IFP-Based Distributed Algorithm

-Since $\lambda - \lambda(0) = \int_{0}^{t} \dot{\lambda}(\tau) d\tau$, given the initial condition $\sum_{i\in \mathcal{N}}K_i \lambda_i(0) = \mathbf{0}$,
+Since $\lambda - \lambda(0) = \int_{0}^{t} \dot{\lambda}(\tau) d\tau$, given the initial condition $\sum_{i\in \mathcal{N}} \lambda_i(0) = \mathbf{0}$,

-where the third equality follows from rules of the Kronecker product and the last follows from $\mathbf{1}_{N}^T L(\tau) = \mathbf{0}$.
-Then \Cref{Lemma unique optimal point} holds, the equilibrium point is the unique optimal point.
-Consequently, \Cref{Algorithm distributed algorithm} will asymptotically converge to the optimal point. \end{proof}
+where the third equality follows from the Kronecker product and the last follows from $\mathbf{1}_{N}^T L(\tau) = \mathbf{0}$.
+Then \Cref{Lemma unique optimal point} holds, implying that the equilibrium point is the unique optimal point.
+Consequently, the states of \Cref{Algorithm distributed algorithm} will asymptotically converge to the optimal point. \end{proof}